MatthewSchultz/Install-Rails-on-WSL/README.md

 Helps make sure gems are working anyways.......not really.
 I just find lolcat funny.

-## Step 7 - Install the Rails:
+## Step 7 - Install the Rails

 ```bash
 gem install rails
 ```

-Here we are just going for the latest version, at the time of this writing, **5.2.3**.
+Here we are just going for the latest version, at the time of this writing, **6.0.3**.

 Because we installed all that dependencies in step 2, this *should* install nokogiri correctly.